MultiverseLearningProducts/swe/src/mod2/wk2/day2.md

 > You need to know `createElement` and `setAttribute` for the exam

-> `For` is a useful attribute that allows the use to click the label to set the focus on the input.
-This is handy for UX!
+> `For` is a useful attribute that sets the focus on the input when the label is clicked

 To add the label to the source, you'd append it to a node: